-You can add a new time filter or change an existing one using the Definition dialog.
+Via dialog Definition you can add new time filter or edit existing ones.

 Parameters Description Name Unique name of the time filter.
 Time of begin Time from which on the time filter is valid.
 Time of the end Time at which the time filter ends.